A skin or nail culture is a laboratory test to look for and identify germs that cause problems with the skin or nails.

 This test may be done to diagnose the cause of:

-A normal result means no disease-causing germs are seen in the test sample.
+A normal result means no disease-causing germs are seen in the culture.

 Some germs normally live on the skin.
 These are not a sign of infection and are considered a normal finding.